wrvenkat/install_scripts/README.md

   * It is strongly recommended to test the scripts on a fresh install of the Ubuntu version it is intended to work in.

 ## Versioning ##
-  Stable versions are organized along the line of Ubuntu's version number.
+  Stable versions are organized along the lines of Ubuntu's version number.
 Ex: 16.04 etc.

 ## LICENSE ##